jtran1412/mvcmovie/README.md

-This is my first asp.net mvc project.
+This is my first ASP.NET MVC app using Razor views for the UI.
 It is a crud movie catalog app with a search bar.